libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 1/09 Updated Agent mode with new explicit memory search

 • 1/08 Added a random forest like approach for explicit memory search

 • 1/08 Fixed knowledge domain selection bug